bitovi/academy/src/typescript/11-keyof-typeof/keyof-typeof.md

 };
 ```

-If we were to create a new type called `Dino` using `keyof` we would see `"name" | "type" | "age"`
+If we were to create a new type called `Dino` using `keyof` we would see `"name" | "type" | "age"`.

 ```ts
 type DinoKeys = keyof Dino; // "name" | "type" | "age"
 ```

-If the type is declared using an index signature, the type of the index will be used
+If the type is declared using an index signature, the type of the index will be used.

 ```ts
 type ArraylikeDinos = { [index: number]: Dino };